biohub-hpc/hpcuserguide/docs/1._Getting_Started/a._Overview.md

-# Introduction to the Environment
+# Introduction to the HPC Cluster Environment

 A High Performance Computing (HPC) cluster is, at its core, a mechanism for providing shared access to a collection of computing, storage and network resources.
+The term "High Throughput Computing" (HTC) is also often used to describe this type of cluster environment when the architecture is oriented toward less tightly coupled workloads.

-There are numerous ways to accomplish this, for instance, any time you use a cloud server or a service hosted in The Cloud(tm) you are using a shared resource with a scheduler that assigns customer tasks to a specific real resource.
-There are several differences,however, that are specific to HPC which, in effect, make it HPC (even if configured to run on top of a Cloud environment).
+There are numerous ways to accomplish sharing of resources, for instance, any time you use a cloud server or a service hosted in The Cloud(tm) you are using a shared resource with a scheduler that assigns customer tasks to a specific real resource.
+There are several differences,however, that are specific to HPC/HTC which, in effect, make it HPC/HTC (even if configured to run on top of a Cloud environment).

-1. A tightly coupled system image, providing a consistent operating system software environment on all resources.
+1. A common Operating System image, providing a consistent kernel, driver and software environment on all resources.
 1. A high speed interconnect dedicated to internode trusted communication and for accessing storage.